alexram1/Jangl_assignment/README.md

 1. Read the URL query string and parse a US phone number from the field "number".

     Ex: https://some.url/?number=15552223333

+-- I found a simple way to parse the query string using the field number, but I decided not to use it because it used a JS Framework.
+The way I have it now assumes that there is only one field in query string, which is less dynamic than using URLSearchParams.

 2. Replace all span instances with the class "tracked_number".
 The entire contents